 Formerly of Cisco and Avaya, Dan has spent fifteen years working in computer security, many of which were spent consulting closely with Microsoft to protect the Windows ecosystem.
 Dan is widely known for his work in finding a "skeleton key" in the Internet's domain name system.
 He then led what would become the largest-ever synchronized fix to the Internet's core design.
 In case of emergency, there are seven recovery key shareholders with the power to recover the Internet's root DNS keys.
 Dan is the American representative.

 Tamer Hassan is the CTO and Co-Founder of White Ops, a company that builds human verification technology to differentiate humans from autonomous agents on the internet.
 White Ops was named one of the 10 most innovative security startups by RSA for their original approach to botnet detection and security against automated attacks.
-Prior to White Ops, Tamer was founder and CEO of Compel Data Technologies Inc., a software development and consulting company focused on big data and business intelligence solutions, with clients across the ad tech market and white shoe law firms.
-In the years prior to entering the technology sector, Tamer spent a decade as an officer in the U.S. Air Force.
-A decorated pilot, Major Hassan completed multiple combat deployments in both Iraq and Afghanistan as a Combat Search and Rescue helicopter pilot and Tactical Officer.
+Prior to White Ops, Hassan was the founder and CEO of Compel Data Technologies Inc., a software development and consulting company focused on big data and business intelligence solutions.
+In the years prior to entering the technology sector, Tamer was a major in the U.S. Air Force.
+Tamer was a decorated pilot who completed multiple combat deployments in both Iraq and Afghanistan as a Combat Search and Rescue helicopter pilot and Tactical Officer.
 Tamer completed his undergraduate degree in General Engineering from the U.S. Air Force Academy.

 Barry brings a combination of financial, operational, and strategic experience to White Ops, including most recently as CFO of Get Satisfaction, a leading Saas-based community customer support solution with a mission to help companies build better relationships with their customers.
 There, he led finance & accounting, business operations/metrics, planning, HR, and investor relations.
 Prior to that, Barry's professional experience included venture capital investing, technology equity research, and brand management.
 Barry holds an undergraduate degree from Rutgers University and an MBA from UC Berkeley's Haas School of Business.